ledadoval/ledadoval-portfolio/README.md

-# Personal Portfolio - Frontend Developer
+# Personal Portfolio - Front-end Developer

 Welcome to my personal portfolio!
-This project showcases my skills, experiences, and the projects I have worked on as a Frontend Developer.
+This project showcases my skills, experiences, and the projects I have worked on as a Front-end Developer.
 It serves as a platform to demonstrate my technical expertise and creative approach to web development.

 ## Features